 Brain hemorrhage is a serious medical condition that can result in severe, permanent injury, including death.
 If you or a loved one has suffered a brain hemorrhage, medical negligence may be to blame.
-Thankfully, Maryland law grants victims of negligence the right to bring forth a claim for compensation.
+Thankfully, Maryland law grants victims of negligence the right to bring forth a compensation claim.

-Brown & Barron, LLC has a team of capable trial lawyers who will aggressively advocate for you.
-We have handled numerous cases involving brain injuries over the years, and we know how common it is for judges and juries to overlook the impacts of brain hemorrhage.
+A Baltimore brain hemorrhage attorney at Brown & Barron will aggressively advocate for you.
+We have handled numerous cases involving brain injuries over the years, and we know how common it is for judges and juries to overlook the impacts of a brain hemorrhage.
 If you work with our firm, we will make sure they understand the full scope of your injury, as well as why you deserve to be compensated for it.
-You can count on us to fight for your best interests!

 What Is a Brain Bleed?